-Final exam: 30% Final exam period, scheduled by Registrar's Office; two-stage^ Activities (clickers, etc)\ 5% Throughout term; Includes clicker questions, worksheets, etc.

-Quizzes\\ 3% Throughout term

-Laboratory\\: 22% Mandatory, even if repeating the course.
+Evaluation Midterm Test 1: 0-40% [●] October 2; two-stage Midterm Test 2: 0-40% [●] November 6; two-stage Final exam: 30% Final exam period, scheduled by Registrar's Office; two-stage^ Activities (clickers, etc) 5% Throughout term; Includes clicker questions, worksheets, etc. Quizzes 3% Throughout term Laboratory: 22% Mandatory, even if repeating the course.

-• Midterms are mostly multiple choice, but will contain some short answer questions.
-Midterms will be held Sunday afternoons from 1:30-3:15 pm.
-The April exam will include cumulative questions and will be 180 mins long.
-Dates/times/rooms for April exams are scheduled and published by the Registrar's Office (RO); instructors find out when the exams are the same day you do.
-You must write midterms and the final exam for the section in which you are registered.
+Midterms are mostly multiple choice, but will contain some short answer questions.
+The December exam will include cumulative questions and will be 180 mins long.
+Dates/times/rooms for the final exams in December are scheduled and published by the Registrar's Office (RO); instructors find out when the exams are the same day you do.